microsoft/TemplateStudio/docs/projectTypes/updatetonavigationview/mvvmbasic-cs.md

 ## 10. Changes in ShellPage.xaml.cs
 ShellViewModel will need the WinUI `NavigationView` instance and `KeyboardAccelerators` (explained below), you will have to add it on initialization.

-### C# code you will have to remove:

- - Remove `HideNavViewBackButton` method.

- - Remove from the page constructor `HideNavViewBackButton` call.

 ### C# code you will have to update (_Implementation below_):

  - Add the `navigationView` control and `KeyboardAccelerators` to ViewModel `Initialize` call.